Simonaognyanova05/Cool-Education-Exams/README.md

 # Cool-Education-Exams
 This is examination system.

-Created by HTML, CSS, JavaScript, PHP.
+The project was created using HTML, CSS, JavaScript and PHP.

+With this project I participated in the National IT Olympiad and in a National IT competition.